2014 Spring Symposium

 Click here to register to get email updates about future education events.
 Download handouts from the following sessions from the 2014 Spring Symposium

 Complicated Grief and Chronic Sorrow

 Tools for Dealing with Difficult Behaviors

-The 2013 Spring Symposium on Thursday, March 28, 2013, at the Riley Conference Center on the campus of Southwestern Baptist Theological Seminary.
-The Spring Symposium is the area’s premier source for up to date, relevant information about Alzheimer’s disease and related forms of dementia and features a full day of presentations by professionals whose expertise bears on practical, financial and legal concerns related to dementia care.
-Attendees will also have the opportuntiy to meet with representatives from 50 businesses and non-profit organizations who provide services for families and professionals who care for someone with dementia.
+The Alzheimer's Association Spring Symposium is the area’s premier source for up to date, relevant information about Alzheimer’s disease and related forms of dementia.
+The event features a full day of presentations by professionals whose expertise bears on practical and legal concerns related to dementia care.
+Attendees also have the opportunity to meet with representatives from over 40 businesses and non-profit organizations who provide services for families and professionals who care for someone with dementia.

-Sponsor the Spring Symposium, download a sponsorship flyer here.
+To be a sponsor or exhibitor at the Spring Symposium, call Shelly Young at 817-336-4949 or download a sponsorship flyer here.

 Special thanks to the Area Agency on Aging of Tarrant County for partially underwriting the Symposium

 Lakewood Village Senior Living Community